Canon SL3 Review

 Cropped 4K and better creative controls, but no Dual Pixel AF for 4K

-Looking at the movie-mode upgrades, first of all, the Canon SL3 bests its predecessor's Full HD video capture with ultra-high def 4K recording capabilities, though unfortunately it's heavily cropped (likely the same as the M50).
+Looking at the movie-mode upgrades, first of all, the Canon SL3 bests its predecessor's Full HD video capture with ultra-high def 4K recording capabilities, though unfortunately it's heavily cropped like we saw with the M50.
 And not just normal 4K is supported, but also 4K time-lapse videos at a wide range of capture rates.
 There are also new creative controls on offer, as in addition to the program auto and manual exposure options of the SL2, the SL3 now brings both aperture-priority and shutter-priority video capture options to the table.

 Sadly, the SL3's Dual Pixel CMOS AF doesn't extend to 4K capture.
 Instead, the new model relies solely on contrast-detection autofocus for 4K footage, and uses phase-detection only for stills and for movies shot at Full HD resolution or below.
 The record rate is fixed at 23.98 frames per second for both capture and playback of standard 4K content, which also has a bitrate of around 120Mbps.
 At Full HD resolution, you have a choice of either 59.94 fps capture with a 60Mbps bitrate, or 29.97 fps capture at either 30 or 12Mbps.
 HD footage is fixed at 59.94 fps with a 26Mbps bitrate.
 (These are NTSC mode frame rates; the SL3 also supports PAL at corresponding 50 and 25 fps frame rates.)